Texas Divorce 101: Alimony vs. Spousal Maintenance

 - The spouses were married for 30 years or more.

-The law requires the court to limit spousal maintenance to the shortest reasonable period that will allow the seeking spouse to meet his or her minimum reasonable needs, so it is important to remember that the above time frames are simply the maximum amount allowable under the law, and not a mandatory time frame in all situations.
+The law requires the Texas court to limit spousal maintenance to the shortest reasonable period that allows the seeking spouse to meet their minimum reasonable needs, so it’s important to remember that the above time frames are the maximum amount allowable under the law, and not a mandatory time frame in all situations.
 Tex.
 Fam.
 Code § 8.054 (a)(2).

 An award of spousal maintenance terminates if either party dies or if the receiving spouse remarries another person.
 Tex.
 Fam.
 Code § 8.056(a).
-If the receiving spouse is living with another person with whom he or she is involved in a romantic relationship, the paying spouse may take the issue back to the court, at which time the Judge must terminate the support obligation moving forward.
+If the receiving spouse is living with another person with whom they are involved in a romantic relationship, the paying spouse may take the issue back to the court, at which time the Judge must terminate the support obligation moving forward.
 Tex.
 Fam.
 Code § 8.056 (b).

-If you have questions about the alimony in Texas, Ball Morse Lowe is here to help.
+If you have questions about spousal support in Texas, Ball Morse Lowe is here to help.
 We want to educate our clients and ensure that they have the best possible alimony experience.
 To schedule your free initial consultation, click here.